-Many families today are looking for a dog that is friendly, good with kids, and easy to train.
+If you are looking for a puppy, you probably want one that is friendly, good with kids, and easy to train.

-From the poodle it brings intelligence, low shedding tendencies, and obedience.
-And from the golden retriever it brings devotion, desire for human companionship, and gentleness.
+From the Poodle, it brings intelligence, low-shedding tendencies, and obedience.
+And from the Golden Retriever comes devotion, desire for human companionship, and gentleness.

 Ready to learn why the Goldendoodle is a perfect choice for your family?

-Breeders first created goldendoodles in the 1960’s, but the dogs didn’t start becoming popular until the 1990’s.
+Breeders first created Goldendoodles in the 1960s, but the dogs didn't become popular until the 1990s.

-The original purpose for the goldendoodle breed was to design a crossbreed that would be an ideal guide dog without as much shedding and the allergies that accompany shedding.
+The original purpose for the Goldendoodle breed was to design a crossbreed that would be an ideal guide dog without as much shedding and the allergies accompanying shedding.

 The result was a designer dog called the Goldendoodle.

-To create a designer dog, simply take a purebred poodle and cross it with another purebred breed.
-Most designer dogs are bred to link the poodle’s non-shedding coat with the positive characteristics of another breed.
+To create a designer dog, simply cross a purebred poodle with another purebred breed.
+Most designer dogs are bred to link the Poodle's non-shedding coat with the positive characteristics of another breed.

 So what is the result of mixing two different pure breeds?